Showcasing the beauty of the human spirit – in mid-air – around the world!

 Completed August 4, 2014 – Removed April 30, 2015: 114 ft wide x 32 ft high Jump for Joy Photo Mural Vancouver BC Canada.
 The mural was a compilation of photos of almost 200 people jumping for joy in different parts of Vancouver.
 The photos were enlarged to 4×4 ft. and printed on 11×17 sheets cut and pasted together, then pasted to the wall.

-Jumping is uplifting.
+Jumping is up lifting.
 You use your own energy, strength and determination to jump.
 Jumping is a metaphor for life and a symbol for expressing and sharing joy.
 Jumping is celebration.
 Jumping is fun.
 Jumping is silly, freeing and energizing.
 Jumping is good for your health.
 Jumping gets your blood pumping and gives you an adrenaline rush.
+It is a unique expression of who you are.
 Jumping for joy celebrates all that is good and positive in the world.

 The world always needs JOY!
 My work is a reminder of the importance of fun, playing, creativity, community, sharing and love.

-By focusing on positive actions and creating a compilation of joy, I’m creating a unified community that showcases creativity, positivity, joy and fun that uplifts both participants and viewers.
+By focusing on positive actions and creating a compilation of joyful photos, I am creating a unified community that showcases creativity, positivity, joy and fun that uplifts both participants and viewers.

 Capturing the expression of joy through the simple act of jumping, reminds us to take ourselves and life a little less seriously, if just for a few moments.